Which armies can be arranged in hollow square fighting formations?

 In Napoleonic battles a hollow square was a popular formation for an infantry battalion designed to cope with Cavalry charges.

-For example, the picture on the right shows a recreation of Wellington’s army at Waterloo.
+For example, the picture below shows a recreation of Wellington’s army at Waterloo.

 Charlie’s Method: